Table of Contents

 Thank you, Harold, for sharing your experience, knowledge and this workshop.
 Grateful.
 Very much appreciated!

-As I examine the four competencies, I think I should work on improving my new media literacy, especially with critical thinking skills, and my cognitive load management.
+As I examine the four competencies, I should improve my new media literacy, especially critical thinking skills and cognitive load management.

 How I Navigate the Remote Workshop

 How did I go with the flow of resources and activities?

 Here are some habits and practices I did and have over time: